Challenge

 Timeliness

-Effective marine conservation is currently impeded by dynamic ecosystem-level changes that are poorly understood.
-Improving knowledge on connectivity is a crucial first step to understand these changes and develop approaches to promote the resilience of species and habitats to global change.
+Effective marine conservation is currently largely impeded by our poor understanding of dynamic ecosystem-level changes.
+Improving knowledge on connectivity is a crucial first step to solve this issue and develop approaches to promote the resilience of species and habitats to global change.

 Fit-for-purpose MFC science and data are urgently needed to inform marine policies in support of the sustainable development goals for a well-functioning ocean described in the 2030 Agenda of the UN Decade of Ocean Science for Sustainable Development